CarlaBuongiorno/The-Collector/testing.md

 #### **Log out.**

-* The Log Out button is visible for all users who are logged in.
+* The 'Log Out' button is visible for all users who are logged in.
 <!-- * The Log Out button is positioned on the navbar and the footer. -->

 ---